necauqua/chiseled-me/README.markdown

 ## Installation

-If you want to modify/compile, you can just run the following commands(assuming you have git installed):
+If you want to modify/compile, you can just run the following commands (assuming you are on Linux and have git installed):

 ```
 git clone https://github.com/necauqua/chiseled-me.git